 It’s vegan, gluten free and oil free and very filling!
 It’s great for a Saturday breakfast or brunch but it’s also ideal for dessert!

-I made this one on Sunday and had it smothered in Almond Cream for dessert and then had it re-heated in the oven with some maple syrup and fresh blueberries for breakfast the next morning.
+I made this one on Sunday and had it smothered in Almond Caramel from The Plant-Based Cookbook for dessert and then had it re-heated in the oven with some maple syrup and fresh blueberries for breakfast the next morning.
 I’m working on different variations of this bake, and have some dedicated recipe testers helping me out Note that I like this Apple Pie Oatmeal Breakfast Bake to be warm and a little gooey on the inside.
 It may seem like the batter is too loose when you pop it in the oven, but it will work out.
 If you want a firmer finished product, reduce the almond milk by 1/2 cup.

 An update for Canadians on some gluten free labelling: